 What is the structure of a phonics session at Eastfield Primary School?

 This is the most crucial stage in the phonics session that keeps the children revisiting sounds that they have previously covered.
-We will often chant the sounds and say them in silly voices to help us remember them!
-At this stage the children also revisit tricky words which they need to be able to read and spell in their writing.
+We will revisit previously taught phonemes and graphemes, words that the children have previously read and we will also revisit tricky words which they need to be able to read and spell in their writing.